SuperTavor/Plak/README.md

     -That's cool!
 ```
 ### SYSCalls
 syscalls are just built in functions you can use.
 They are wrapped with `[]` and can be used as a normal child for any choice.
-Here are all the syscalls so far:
+Syscalls are not case sensitive, but it's good practice to write them in all caps.

+Currently available syscalls:

-`END_NORMAL` - Exits the game
+`END` - Ends the process.

-`END_MSG + your_message` - Exits the game with a custom message to replace "exiting game.."
+`WAIT + time(in seconds)` - Idles for a specified amount of time.

 Example:
 ```
 -Welcome to this text game!
 Would you like to be a warrior, or a wizard?
   --Warrior
     -Awesome!
+      [WAIT+2]
         [END]
   --Wizard
     -That's cool!
       [END]